yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc-ysql/_index.md

 ### Vertical Scaling

-This data shows how YugabyteDB scales vertically - Increased throughput when the power of the machines is increased while keeping the number of nodes in the cluster the same.
+The following table shows how YugabyteDB scales vertically, providing increased throughput when the power of the machines is increased while keeping the number of nodes in the cluster the same.

 | Warehouses |   TPMC   | Efficiency(%) | Nodes | Connections | New Order Latency | Machine Type (vCPUs) |
 | ---------: | :------- | :-----------: | :---: | ----------- | :---------------: | :------------------- |